-Ineffective Response Effective Response Umm, my biggest weakness would be, like, my I am a rather reserved person, but I have been working to overcome shyness.
-I'm really uncomfortable meeting that.
-In the beginning I set very specific goals, such as "meet one new people.
-It's, you know, intimidating new person this week," or "ask a question in class."
-After a sometimes. semester of this behavior modification, I have become more Avoid the use of "verbal fillers." outgoing and more confident in expressing myself.
+© I am a rather reserved person, but I have been working to overcome that.
+In the beginning I set very specific goals, such as "meet one new person this week," or "ask a question in class."
+After a semester of this behavior modification, I have become more outgoing and more confident in expressing myself.